San Miguel de Allende Town Square

 Climbing the Great Pyramid

 The last part of the tour is an opportunity to climb the steps of the (partially reconstructed) Great Pyramid and see the relics inside the temple.
-I initially hesitated to do this part of the tour and then quickly realized this was exactly what I had come all this way to do.
+I initially hesitate to do this part of the tour and then quickly realize this was exactly what I had come all this way to do.

 San Miguel de Allende Wrap Up

 We enjoyed our week in San Miguel de Allende.
 We rested, we feasted, we met new people, and we learned new things.
-The City of San Miguel de Allende has a great history and welcoming people and should be on your list of places to visit.
+The City of San Miguel has a great history and welcoming people.

 Leave a Reply